Lab 3: Relay (On-Off) Control#

 Performance of TCLab Device for Simple Experiment#

-Performance of Simulated Controller for Chocolate Experiment#
+Performance of the Simulated Controller for the Simple Experiment#

 Performance of TCLab Device for Chocolate Experiment#